amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 To test the dash app, we came up with 11 separate tests using selenium.
 The tests check if the interactivity of Display Settings panel (left) updates the graphs correctly.
-They check if the map visual and its statistics are updated correctly when selecting a particular data, crime, time frame, boroughs.
+They check if the map visual and its statistics are updated correctly when selecting a particular data, crime, time frame and/or boroughs.
-They check if the line visual and its statistics are updated correctly when selecting crime, borough, data.
+They also check to see if the line visual and its statistics are updated correctly when selecting crime, borough and/or data.

 The histogram part of the app is the only one not tested for, as the elements of the histogram graph don't help distinguish between when different boroughs and time ranges are selected.
-This could be improved by implementing different elements in the app that report the changes to the histogram, however, due to time constraints we decided not to perform app tests for histogram.
+This could be improved by implementing different elements in the app that report the changes to the histogram, however, due to time constraints we decided not to perform app tests for the histogram.

 We also created 8 unit tests to test all functions of all() class in visualizations.py file.

-It tests if data imports and data reformatting work by checking the data shapes, if returned crime, borough, date lists are correct.
-If the get_highlights returns the correct subsection of the geojson given a particular borough, and if test_map_statistics return the correct specific values.
+It tests if the data imports and data reformatting work by checking the data shapes, if returned crime, borough and/or date lists are correct.
+It also tests for if the get_highlights returns the correct subsection of the geojson given a particular borough, and if test_map_statistics returns the correct specific values.

 What is not tested are the functions that return various plotly visualizations.